OutSystems/docs-support/src/enterprise/licensing/ipp/ipp-error.md

 This error means that the module you’re trying to publish originated in an infrastructure with a different Activation Code.
 Because it’s intellectual property was never transferred, this error occurs.

-[Check here](what-is-ipp.md) further information about OutSystems intellectual property.
+[Check here](what-is-ipp.md) for more information about OutSystems intellectual property.

 ## Resolve the error for a single application

 The [IPP portal](http://www.outsystems.com/ipp/) allows you to transfer the intellectual property of modules.
-Once they’re transferred to your Activation Code, the IPP error will no longer occur.
+Once the intellectual property is transferred to your Activation Code, the IPP error no longer occurs.

+To transfer the intellectual property, follow these steps:

 1. Upload the application in the [IPP portal](http://www.outsystems.com/ipp/) to change the activation code.